-Throughout the year ending 31 July 2020, the College's Remuneration Committee comprised three members of the Governing Body.
-The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal and other senior post-holders.
+Throughout the year ending 31 July 2021, the College's Remuneration Committee comprised three members of the Governing Body.
+The committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal as Accounting Officer, and other senior post-holders.

-Details of remuneration for the year ended 31 July 2020 are set out in note 7 of the financial statements.
+Details of remuneration for the year ended 31 July 2021 are set out in note 7 of the financial statements.